infinum/frontend-handbook/JavaScript/React.md

 ...
 ```

-Use **camelCase** for general folder naming and **PascalCase** for React components, their stylesheet files and their containing folders.
+Use **camelCase** for general folder naming, and **PascalCase** for React components, their style sheet files, and their containing folders.

 ```
 ...